SokratisPapadopoulos/Business-Request-from-Sales-Management/README.md

 Based on the request that was made from the business company, the following user stories were defined to fulfill delivery and ensure that acceptance criteria were maintained throughout the project.

-▪ Sales Manager	To get a dashboard overview of internet sales.
+▪ Sales Manager:	To get a dashboard overview of internet sales.
 Can follow better which customers and products sells the best.
 A Power BI dashboard which updates data once a day.

-▪ Sales Representative	A detailed overview of Internet Sales per Customers.
+▪ Sales Representative:	A detailed overview of Internet Sales per Customers.
 Can follow up my customers that buys the most and who we can sell ore to.
 A Power BI dashboard which allows me to filter data for each customer.

-▪ Sales Representative	A detailed overview of Internet Sales per Products.
+▪ Sales Representative:	A detailed overview of Internet Sales per Products.
 Can follow up my Products that sells the most.
 A Power BI dashboard which allows me to filter data for each Product.

-▪ Sales Manager	A dashboard overview of internet sales.
+▪ Sales Manager:	A dashboard overview of internet sales.
 Follow sales over time against budget.
 A Power Bi dashboard with graphs and KPIs comparing against budget.